Gordon Growth Model (GGM)

 📝 Definition

-**Gordon Growth Model (GGM)** is a method used to determine the intrinsic value of a stock based on the assumption that dividends will grow at a constant rate forever.
-It is based on the principle that a stock's value is the sum of all future dividend payments discounted to their present value.
-The formula is `P = D1 / (r - g)`, where: 1.
-P is the stock price, 2.
-D1 is the expected dividend next year, 3. r is the required rate of return (discount rate), and 4. g is the constant dividend growth rate.
-The **Gordon Growth Model** is most effective for valuing mature companies with stable dividend histories.
+The Gordon Growth Model (GGM) is a classic and powerful method used to determine the intrinsic value of a stock based on the assumption that its dividends will grow at a constant rate forever.
+It is a simplified version of the Dividend Discount Model (DDM), which posits that a stock's true value is the sum of all its future dividend payments, discounted back to their present value.

 In Simple Terms